julikqr/influxdb-covid-vaccination/README.md

 ---

 ## Prerequisites
+Works on Windows, Mac and Linux.
+Docker installation on Linux is different, see here [Docker Linux](https://docs.docker.com/engine/install/ubuntu/).
+Commands were tested on Windows, you might have to adapt the paths to fit your system.
 1. Install Python from https://www.python.org/
 2. Install Docker Desktop from https://www.docker.com/get-started (Maybe a Restart is needed to run Docker commands from console)
 3. Clone this repository and **navigate to the project directory**